IvyMycelia/Myco/docs/DEVELOPMENT_PLAN.md

 ## **Project Vision**

-Myco v2.0 aims to be a **production-ready, high-performance programming language** that combines the speed of C with the safety of Rust and the expressiveness of modern languages.
-Our goal is to create a language that developers love to use and can trust in production environments.
+Myco v2.0 is a production-ready programming language that combines C performance with Rust safety and modern language expressiveness.
+The goal is to create a language suitable for production environments.

 ## **Strategic Goals**

 ### **Performance Targets**

-- **90%+ of C performance** across standard benchmarks
+- 90%+ of C performance across standard benchmarks
-- **Sub-100ms startup time** for typical programs
+- Sub-100ms startup time for typical programs
-- **Efficient memory usage** with smart allocation strategies
+- Efficient memory usage with smart allocation strategies
-- **Zero-cost abstractions** with no runtime overhead
+- Zero-cost abstractions with no runtime overhead

 ### **Safety Guarantees**

-- **100% memory safety** with automatic memory management
+- 100% memory safety with automatic memory management
-- **Bounds checking** and overflow protection
+- Bounds checking and overflow protection
-- **Type safety** with static type checking
+- Type safety with static type checking
-- **Error handling** with comprehensive exception management
+- Error handling with comprehensive exception management

 ### **Developer Experience**

-- **Clean, readable syntax** inspired by modern languages
+- Clean, readable syntax inspired by modern languages
-- **Comprehensive tooling** including REPL, debugger, and profiler
+- Tooling including REPL, debugger, and profiler
-- **Cross-platform support** for Windows, macOS, and Linux
+- Cross-platform support for Windows, macOS, and Linux
-- **Rich standard library** with built-in data structures and algorithms
+- Standard library with built-in data structures and algorithms

 ## **Development Timeline**